Create hand painted compass rose tables with ease! It’s really not that hard to do as I’ll show you in today’s post.

 These were both so much fun to do.
 I am really looking forward to starting on my new piece.

 I love both styles I did but just adore the complexity (not really, it only looks complex as you saw) of this one.

-Be sure to PIN this to save for later! :)
+Be sure to PIN these compass rose tables to save for later! :)